 - Drug Trafficking

 - Possession With Intent to Distribute

 - Prescription Forgery and Fraud

-Regardless of whether you are charged with drug distribution or a simple possession offense, Colorado judges have become harsher on drug offenses.
-In addition, a drug conviction on a criminal history check, even for a misdemeanor, can have devastating consequences to your future earning potential.
+Although Colorado recently acted to reduce some of the penalties for certain amounts of simple possession offenses (effective March, 2020), the law still maintains severe penalties for manufacture and distribution.
+A conviction on a criminal history check, even for a drug misdemeanor, can have devastating consequences to your future earning potential.
 Felony and misdemeanor drug offenses are charged for anything from possession of less than a gram of most controlled substances, such as cocaine, methamphetamine and ecstasy, to manufacturing, distributing, or possession with intent to distribute illegal drugs.
 Depending on the alleged weight involved, many carry a mandatory sentence to the Colorado Department of Corrections or Federal prison even for first-time offenders.
 In addition, many judges in Colorado will not consider probation for distribution or manufacturing offenses, even if a person has a clean criminal record.

 If you have been charged with a drug offense in Colorado, contact our criminal defense team today for assistance by calling 303-384-5280 or submitting an online consultation request.